rickbarretto-edu/vitae/CONTRIBUTING.md

 Please be kind, ensuring a respectful and collaborative environment.

+## Project Structure

+* `queries/`: Helpful queries that may be interesting to be saved.
+* `scripts/`: Helpful scripts to manage the project.
+* `tests/`: Some tests are placed here to avoid polluting the source-code, others are placed along-side with the source.
+* `vitae/`: Source code of the project.
+Read its Read-me to get more information about this.
+* `build.py`: Build system to create non-technical user desktop application.
+Its entry is `vitae/app.py`.

 ## Questions?

 If you have any questions or need help, feel free to open an issue or contact the maintainers.